jacobwsmith/app-admin/README.md

 # App Admin
-A start template for our admin frontend.
+A starter template for our admin frontend.
 Includes testing.
 More coming soon.
 ### Get It
 1. In terminal
 ```git clone https://github.com/jacobwsmith/app-admin.git app```